jeremyFreeAgent/Bitter/README.rst

         ->in(123, 'bit_op_example')
     ;
     if ($active) {
-        echo 'User 123 was active yesterday and today.';
+        echo 'User with id 123 was active yesterday and today.';
     } else {
-        echo 'User 123 was not active yesterday and today.';
+        echo 'User with id 123 was not active yesterday and today.';
     }

 **Note**: Please look at `Redis BITOP Command <http://redis.io/commands/bitop>`_ for performance considerations.